You don't have to buy an annuity from your pension provider and it often pays to shop around. Call us for a quote and

 Financial adviser.
 A financial adviser is an individual or company who is authorised by the Financial Conduct Authority to provide advice on financial products and services.
 It's important to be aware that some financial advisers are restricted to giving advice on the products of specific providers, whilst others can advise on the products of all providers.

 Financially dependent.
 To rely (either fully or partially) on another person's finances.
 An unmarried partner must prove financial dependence before they receive a dependant's pension (if this has been chosen by the Annuitant).

 Financial Conduct Authority (FCA).
 The Financial Conduct Authority is responsible for regulating the Financial Services industry.
 It provides information and advice for consumers on its website for a range of financial products and services, including pension annuities.

 Guaranteed (minimum payment) period.
 A period following the start date of an annuity during which income continues to be paid, even if the annuitant dies.
 A period of 1 to 10 years (complete years only) can be selected.

 (Price) Inflation.
 A general increase in the price of goods and services.
-The Retail Prices Index (RPI) is the primary measure of inflation in the UK and will show as a positive figure during times of inflation.
+The Retail Prices Index (RPI) is a measure of inflation in the UK and will show as a positive figure during times of inflation.